A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Understanding Learning Regimes in PT+FT

-\textbf{Do we benefit from sparsity in new active dimensions?} For inactive dimensions (i.e.\ $\beta_{PT,d}^*=0$), we can either be in a rich regime where we benefit from a sparse set of new dimensions, or a lazy regime where we learn sparse and non-sparse sets equally well.
+\textbf{Do We Benefit From Sparsity In New Active Dimensions?} For inactive dimensions (i.e.\ $\beta_{PT,d}^*=0$), we can either be in a rich regime where we benefit from a sparse set of new dimensions, or a lazy regime where we learn sparse and non-sparse sets equally well.
 We therefore consider a task with no shared dimensions with the pretraining task ($\rho_{PT}=0.1,\rho_{FT}^{\text{shared}}=0$) and compare performance across different levels of sparsity on the fine-tuning task ($\rho_{FT}=0.1,0.9$).
-We observe that as $c_{PT}$ and $\gamma_{FT}$ decrease, sparsity becomes increasingly beneficial for performance (\textbf{Fig.~\ref{fig:replica}d,e}).
-This observation aligns with the phase-portrait analysis, which shows that for $\beta_{PT,d}^* = 0$ the model undergoes a transition from a \emph{lazy, pretraining-independent regime}, which has no sparsity bias, to a \emph{rich, pretraining-independent regime} that supports the learning of new, useful dimensions and has a sparsity bias (dashed line in \textbf{Fig.~\ref{fig:regimes}}). \\
+We find that as $c_{PT}$ and $\gamma_{FT}$ decrease, sparsity becomes increasingly beneficial for performance (\textbf{Fig.~\ref{fig:replica}d,e}).
+This observation aligns with the phase-portrait analysis, which shows that for $\beta_{PT,d}^* = 0$ the model transitions from a \emph{lazy, pretraining-independent regime}, which has no sparsity bias, to a \emph{rich, pretraining-independent regime}, which has a sparsity bias (dashed line in \textbf{Fig.~\ref{fig:regimes}}).

-\textbf{Do we benefit from sparsity in shared active dimensions?} Rich learning regimes should also benefit from sparsity in pretrained dimensions (with $\beta_{PT,d}^*=\pm1/\sqrt{\rho_{PT}}$).
+\textbf{Do We Benefit From Sparsity In Shared Active Dimensions?} Rich learning regimes should also benefit from sparsity in pretrained dimensions (with $\beta_{PT,d}^*=\pm1/\sqrt{\rho_{PT}}$).
 We therefore consider fully overlapping dimensions ($\rho_{PT}=0.1$, $\rho_{FT}^{\text{new}}=0$) and compare $\rho_{FT}^{\text{shared}}=0.1$ to $\rho_{FT}^{\text{shared}}=0.01$.
 We observe that as $\lambda_{PT}$ decreases, the network increasingly benefits from sparsity (\textbf{Fig.~\ref{fig:replica}f}).
 However, this effect vanishes if $c_{PT}$ or $\gamma_{FT}$ are very large.
-This observation again aligns with the phase-portrait analysis: as $\lambda_{PT}$ decreases, we move into the \emph{rich, pretraining-dependent regime} (dotted line in \textbf{Fig.~\ref{fig:regimes}}), but if $c_{PT}$ or $\gamma_{FT}$ increase, we move into the \emph{lazy, pretraining-independent regime} regardless of $\lambda_{PT}$. \\
+This observation again aligns with the phase-portrait analysis: as $\lambda_{PT}$ decreases, we move into the \emph{rich, pretraining-dependent regime} (dotted line in \textbf{Fig.~\ref{fig:regimes}}), but if $c_{PT}$ or $\gamma_{FT}$ increase, we move into the \emph{lazy, pretraining-independent regime} regardless of $\lambda_{PT}$ (solid line in \textbf{Fig.~\ref{fig:regimes}}).

+\textbf{The Role of Pretraining Strength.} So far, we have focused on the case $\alpha_{PT} \geq 1$, in which pretraining perfectly recovers the ground truth.
+In practice, however, pretraining is often imperfect.
+We therefore extend our analysis to $\alpha_{PT} < 1$, where $\hat{\beta}_{PT}$ deviates from $\beta^*_{PT}$.